trixtipsfix/BinToDecASM/README.md

 # BinToDecASM
-Binary to Decimal Conversion using Assemby Language
+Binary to Decimal Conversion using Assembly Language